ist356/assignment-08-jiachenli011/reflection.md

 **Best Reflection** "I learned when to use while vs for loops.
 While loops are for sentiel-controlled values (waiting for a condition to occur), vs for loops are for iterating over collections of fixed values."

 `--- Reflection Below This Line ---`

+In class, I learned more about how to use maps to define what I want.
+When I did it myself before, I had difficulty using different graphics and colors on the map, but now I understand it much more clearly.